ruskinik/acme-corp/content/about/index.md

   in it.
 draft: false
 ---
 Acme Corporation™ is the world's leading manufacturer of digital shapes.
-From squares and circles to triangles and hexagons, we have it all.
+From squares and circles to triangles and hexagons, **we have it all**.
 Browse through our collection of various forms with different thicknesses and line styles.

-{{<divider>}}
+{{< divider >}}

 > We shape the world.
 You live in it.

-{{<divider>}}
+{{< divider >}}

 We provide :smile: to hundreds of happy customers.